Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 How to use a Git repository:
 ----------------------------

-Use the clone bar to get the URL to clone:
+Go to the repository, and under its name, copy the clone url.
+Now you can paste the url after your git clone command:

 ::

-        git clone ssh://gitolite@yourlocaldomain/project_name/repository_name.git your_repository_name
+        git clone ssh://gitolite@tuleap.example.com/project_name/repository_name.git

 Or just add this repository as a remote to an existing local repository: